 Guide to Small Group Reading with Preschoolers

 Small group reading is a valuable part of an early learning program.
-Story time with a small group supports language development and social interaction, as children explore and share experiences together.
+Story time with a small group of children supports language development and social interaction, as kids explore and share experiences together.

 Privacy and Disclosure